gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     **TiltPixels** is written in camel case.
 This is the python naming convention for classes.
 Each word is capitalized and their are no underscores.
 This is different to the convention for a variable which would be written in snake case as **tilt_pixels**.

 | Use a class for the game object since it makes it easy to group together the game data and game functions.
-| The game data is in attributes.
+| The game data are attributes.
 Attributes are variables belonging to a class.
-| The game functions are know as methods.
+| The game functions are methods.
 Methods are functions associated with a class.

 .. py:class:: TiltPixels()

     | Set up the game object to control the pixels displayed and keep track of them.
+    | Initial x, y values for the initial pixel could be passed here.
+    | ``gamepix = TiltPixels(2,2)`` would place the initial pixel in the center of the 5 by 5 grid.
+    | There is no need to do so since the game will start at a random pixel.

 | The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.